 In other words, you'll be able to recover your sales expenses from the last quarter in 12 months.

 If you're in the position of having a SaaS magic number greater than 1, you are considered highly efficient.
 The metric shows that you are generating much recurring revenue relative to your sales and marketing costs.

 On the flip side, it may also be a good idea to check that you aren't under-investing in marketing and sales, which could also explain why your payback periods are short.

 Improving your magic number

 Improving on a SaaS magic number of less than 1

-With a SaaS magic number less than 1, the metric indicates that it will take you longer than a full year to reach your payback period and recover your initial marketing investment for the quarter.
-The most obvious solution is cost reduction which will, in turn, increase your gross margins.
+With a SaaS magic number of less than 1, the metric indicates that it will take you longer than a full year to reach your payback period and recover your initial marketing investment for the quarter.
+The most apparent solution is cost reduction which will, in turn, increase your gross margins.

 Assess the strategies that produce the lowest results, and instead, divert that capital into your high ROI streams in order to improve your returns and your magic number.

 Some other strategies to implement are: